Mery Spolsky

 Maria Ewa Żak (born 14 November 1993), known as Mery Spolsky, is a Polish singer, songwriter, composer, music producer and clothing designer.

 Life

 Family and education

 She is a daughter of Ewa and Arkadiusz Żak.
 At the age of 14, she began learning to play the guitar, which she received from her father.

 She graduated from the Frederic Chopin State Primary and Secondary Music School No. 2 in Warsaw in violin class.
 She attended the Machulski Theatre Club.
-She studied English philology and American studies at Warsaw University and screenwriting at Warsaw Film School.
+She studied English studies and American studies at Warsaw University and screenwriting at Warsaw Film School.